 The key here is that once you begin, the body has already started adapting.
 What’s needed is not more effort, but maintenance—both through active work and through integration with your resting state.
 This is different from simply cooling down after a workout.
 It involves increasing the overall conditioning of your body’s use and functioning throughout your day, which helps it adapt more efficiently and with less strain.

 For avid athletes with a regular workout regimen, the Alexander Technique can add nuance to your approach.
 One of the skills the technique helps develop is the ability to be both “within” (aware of your internal state) and “without” (attuned to external factors) simultaneously.
-This balance of introspective and extrospective awareness—or what might be called “multisensory perception”—enables you to recognize key touchpoints within your body’s overall use and functioning.
+This balance of introspective and extrospective awareness—or what might be called “multisensory perception” Multiceptive—enables you to recognize key touchpoints within your body’s overall use and functioning.
 These points can help you identify when your movements have shifted in a way that might lead to compensatory patterns or stress.

 Once you acquire this skill, you’ll be able to make real-time adjustments during your workouts, recognizing when changes are needed.
 This helps you decide if you need to back off from your workout, and/or if a more detailed process of change and adjustment is required.